 • Compatibility metrics: HLA matching, metabolic markers.

-AI-based prediction ensures that livers are allocated not just based on urgency but also on survival probability, reducing the risk of graft failure and re-transplantation.
+AI-based prediction ensures that livers are allocated not just based on urgency but also survival probability, reducing the risk of graft failure and re-transplantation.

 2. AI-Driven Dynamic Waitlist Management